 IA 210.
-International Relations - Theory, Scope and Methods.
+Theories of International Relations.
 Examines the theoretical literature of international relations and the various methodologies or approaches employed in the study of international relations.
 It also introduces the student to the scope of the field by identifying the major areas of study occupying the attention of scholars.
 Cross-listed as GOVT 230; only one may be counted for credit.
-Fall only.
 3 units.

 IA 212.
 United States Foreign Policy 1945-Present.
-A chronological examination and analysis of the major issues in the conduct of United States foreign policy from 1945 to the present.
-After a brief introduction to U.S. foreign policy prior to 1945, will focus upon those issues since WW II that have been central to the evolution of United States relations with the rest of the world.
-Fall only.
+Chronological examination and analysis of the major issues in the conduct of U.S. foreign policy from 1945 to the present.
+After a brief introduction to U.S. foreign policy prior to 1945, will focus upon those issues since WW II that have been central to the evolution of U.S. relations with the rest of the world.
 3 units.

 IA 214.
 Research Methods in International Studies.
-An evaluation of research strategies and methodologies oriented toward familiarizing students with the basic concepts of research, hypothesis formulation, specification of causal relationships, and methods of analysis and evaluation.
+Evaluation of research strategies and methodologies oriented toward familiarizing students with the basic concepts of research, hypothesis formulation, specification of causal relationships, and methods of analysis and evaluation.
 Students will be expected to formalize a research project or problem and to prepare a research design and bibliography pertaining to their project or thesis.
 Prerequisite: STAT 001 or a statistics background.
-Spring only.
 3 units.

 IA 216.
 Foundations of International Economic Affairs.
-An interdisciplinary approach to understanding the functioning of the international economic system with particular reference to current trends, problems and policy options.
-Prerequisite: ECON 204 or Economics background.
-Spring only.
+Interdisciplinary approach to understanding the functioning of the international economic system with particular reference to current trends, problems and policy options.
+Prerequisite: ECON 001A, ECON 001B, or ECON 204.
 3 units.

 IA 220.
 International Organization.
 Examines the purpose, structure, administration and role of international organizations in the global system.
 The interaction of the United Nations, its affiliates, regional organizations, non-governmental international organizations and their impact on security, economic, social and environmental issues will be addressed.
-Fall only.
 3 units.